soulbliss/next-js-14-starter-template/README.md

 ## Motivation

-The [shadcn-ui](https://github.com/shadcn-ui)/[taxonomy](https://github.com/shadcn-ui/taxonomy) project has a lot of dependencies that is heavy on dependencies for using blog, content layed, mdx etc
+The [shadcn-ui](https://github.com/shadcn-ui)/[taxonomy](https://github.com/shadcn-ui/taxonomy) project has a lot of dependencies that is heavy on dependencies for using blog, has content layer, mdx and so on.

 I wanted a bare bones simple scaffolding for building SaaS apps quicker and always use this template to start things from here,